National Geographic Explorer

 National Geographic Explorer Review

 AdventureSmith Explorations’ National Geographic Explorer review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have sailed aboard the National Geographic Explorer firsthand in Antarctica.
-Please read our National Geographic Explorer review below then contact our cruise experts to compare the National Geographic Explorer to other expedition vessels.
+Please read our National Geographic Explorer review below then contact our small cruise ship experts to compare the National Geographic Explorer with other polar expedition ships and yachts.

 The National Geographic Explorer is one of the finest expedition ships in the world.
 She is equipped for true expeditions to the farthest reaches of our planet in safety and comfort.
 At 148 guests and 356 feet, she is larger than many other expeditions ships but her size adds stability and endurance for longer voyages.
 She is still small enough to access remote locations favored by small ship expeditions.